umashankar47/TTStoIVRAudio/README.md

 1. DB Support
 2. New Modern GUI
-3.Support to Choose the Output format
+3. Support to Choose the Output format